 Payment for using the Mersey Gateway Bridge is due by midnight the day after using the crossing.
 If you make a late payment, it will not be credited towards a previous crossing.
 Instead; it will remain as a credit on the Merseyflow system and will be used to pay a future crossing in the same vehicle.

-If you do not pay the Merseyflow toll by midnight the day after using the bridge, a Merseyflow Penalty Charge Notice (PCN) will be issued to the registered keeper.
+If payment is not made for using the Mersey Gateway Bridge, a Merseyflow Penalty Charge Notice (PCN) will be issued to the registered keeper.
 The amount will be £40 plus the toll fee.
 If you pay within 14 days of service, the charge will be discounted to £20 (plus the toll fee).

 Can I appeal the Merseyflow penalty?

 Yes you can.
-The Penalty Charge Notice outlines the grounds in which a representation against the penalty may be made.
-Although the charging authority is Halton Borough Council, all correspondence and representations must be sent to Merseyflow .
-They administer the toll system on behalf of the council.
+The Penalty Charge Notice outlines the grounds in which a representation may be made.
+Although the charging authority is Halton Borough Council, all correspondence and representations must be sent to Merseyflow as they administer the toll system on behalf of the council.
 Merseyflow will review your representation and make a decision on their behalf.
 If your representation is rejected, you are entitled to appeal the decision to the Traffic Penalty Tribunal.
-Details will be provided to you in the formal Notice of Rejection.
+Details will be provided in the formal Notice of Rejection.

 Please note that registration of the Merseyflow debt at the Traffic Enforcement Centre will NOT affect your credit rating.
 A judgment is not obtained.

-The Order for Recovery will advise you of the date in which you must either pay the total outstanding (of £70) or alternatively; to file a witness statement (TE9).
+The Order for Recovery will advise you of the date by which you must either pay the outstanding amount of £70 or alternatively; to file a witness statement (TE9).

 Witness Statement (TE9)

 The Witness Statement and the grounds on which it can be filed will be attached to the Order for Recovery.
-The purpose of the witness statement is effectively to put something right that may have gone wrong at an earlier stage.
-For example; if correspondence had been incorrectly addressed (because you may have moved address etc) or if you had appealed the Merseyflow PCN and had not received a response etc).
-If the court accepts your Witness Statement, the debt will be cancelled and Merseyflow will issue a new Penalty Charge Notice.
-To improve the chance of your Witness Statement being accepted, please consider taking advice before submitting your forms.
-Our contact details are below.
+The purpose of the witness statement is effectively to put something right that may have gone wrong at an earlier stage (such as correspondence being sent to a previous address etc).
+If the court accepts your Witness Statement, the debt will be cancelled.
+Merseyflow will then issue you with a new Penalty Charge Notice.

 You will have 21 days to either file a Witness Statement or pay the full debt.
 Failure to do so will lead to a warrant of control being issued.
 The warrant will be passed to a bailiff company (Marston Holdings) to enforce.